 You can submit comments electronically on Cisco.com.
-In the Cisco Documentation home page, click the Fax or Email option in the "Leave Feedback" section at the bottom of the page.
+On the Cisco Documentation home page, click Feedback at the top of the page.

-You can e-mail your comments to bug-doc@cisco.com.
+You can send your comments in e-mail to bug-doc@cisco.com.

-You can submit your comments by mail by using the response card behind the front cover of your document or by writing to the following address:
+You can submit comments by using the response card (if present) behind the front cover of your document or by writing to the following address:

-Cisco Systems Attn: Document Resource Connection 170 West Tasman Drive San Jose, CA 95134-9883
+Cisco Systems Attn: Customer Document Ordering 170 West Tasman Drive San Jose, CA 95134-9883